omega8cc/pages_rtfm/01.basics/chapter.md

 better, submit a Pull Request, so we could properly attribute your submission.

-This website is based on a standard [RTFM Grav Skeleton](https://github.com/getgrav/grav-skeleton-rtfm-site), but contains only the `/user/pages` subdirectory, to make it an easy to use drop-in replacement in your local Grav instance, if you prefer to install it locally.
+This website is based on a standard [RTFM Grav Skeleton](https://github.com/getgrav/grav-skeleton-rtfm-site), but the repository contains only the `/user/pages` subdirectory, to make it an easy to use drop-in replacement in your local Grav instance, if you prefer to install it locally.

 **Help us make the new BOA docs a great and friendly resource for all BOA users!**